sahupratik30/todoApp/README.md

 ## About this project

-This is a todo-list web application, where one can add his/her todos.
+This is a to-do-list web application, where one can add his/her todos.

 ## Link to view the application